 Nicole Macri was elected to the Washington House of Representatives in 2016, and represents the 43rd legislative district of Washington, which includes the Seattle neighborhoods of Downtown, First Hill, Capitol Hill, Madison Valley, Madison Park, Montlake, University District, Ravenna, Wallingford, Fremont and Phinney Ridge.

-In the Legislature, Nicole serves as vice chair of the House Healthcare and Wellness Committee, and is a member of both the Capital Budget Committee and the Community Development, Housing, and Tribal Affairs Committee.
+She serves as vice chair of both the Healthcare and Wellness Committee and of the Community Development, Housing, and Tribal Affairs Committee, and is a member of the Capital Budget Committee.
 She is also a member of the Washington State Legislative LGBTQ Caucus.

 Hundreds of constituents packed First Baptist Seattle on March 11 for the first town hall of my legislative career.
 It was a privilege to be able to meet with so many of you at one time, and to share the stage with Speaker Frank Chopp and Senator Jamie Pedersen.

 OLYMPIA – After what was unofficially the longest floor debate thus far this year in the state House of Representatives, lawmakers on Wednesday afternoon approved a sweeping bill designed to reduce homelessness in cities and towns throughout the state.
 House...

 A progressive housing agenda The housing affordability crisis touches not just our city and county, but every corner of the state.
 People are struggling to stay in their homes or afford rent in communities large and small from Okanogan to...

 OLYMPIA — Calling gun violence a public health crisis in Washington state, Rep. Nicole Macri testified before the House Judiciary Committee, Thursday, January 25, on her bill allowing cities, towns, and counties to enact gun-safety regulations over and above those...